Fastmail guide for personal users

 - Using rules to delete mail from particular senders.

-You can customise your language, mail view and calendar timezone in the Settings menu.
+You can customize your language, mail view and calendar timezone in the Settings menu.

-Each incoming mail is checked against your rules.
+Each incoming email is checked against your rules.
 If aspects of the message matching the rule condition, then the action in the rule is taken.
-This can be as simple as filing the mail into a folder, or as complicated as sending out notification to an external system.

 Aliases can be used in two ways: